janishar/nodejs-backend-architecture-typescript/README.md

     * Change the `DB_HOST` to `localhost` in **.env** and **tests/.env.test** files.
     * Execute `npm start` and You will be able to access the API from http://localhost:3000
     * To run the tests execute `npm test`.

- ## Explore Online Tutorials and Courses To Learn More by AfterAcademy
- * [Backend Tutorial](https://afteracademy.com/blogs/backend) - All free tutorials by AfterAcademy
- * [Online Courses for Backend](https://afteracademy.com/courses/backend) - Master the skills that companies love to hire.

   ## Learn Backend Development From Our Videos
   * [Introduction to Web Backend Development for Beginners](https://youtu.be/Q0nfLi-4GBg)
   * [Backend System Design for Startups](https://www.youtube.com/playlist?list=PLqOiaH9id5quh5Dph5yuXfdHVGe1LrKvT)